Inspection Reports for

 Findings

-The facility was found not in substantial compliance, with conditions constituting immediate jeopardy to resident health or safety from July 19, 2015 through November 6, 2015.
-Deficiencies cited included F225 and F226 related to substandard quality of care.
+The survey found the facility was not in substantial compliance and constituted immediate jeopardy to resident health or safety from July 19, 2015 through November 6, 2015.
+Deficiencies cited were serious enough to warrant denial of payment for new Medicare and Medicaid admissions and potential termination of the provider agreement.

 Report Facts